ing-armandoramos/General/README.md

 - **Other**: Responsive Design, SEO

 <!-- Highlighted projects to showcase work -->
-## Look at my repositories, youmight find something interesting!
+## Look at my repositories, you might find something interesting!

 <!-- GitHub stats for visual flair (using GitHub Readme Stats) -->